Last updated Thursday September 3, 2020 at 4:30 PM EDT

 NSERC is contacting all holders of eligible and active Discovery Grants directly to describe the extension option, and provide a timeline by which you must accept or decline the funded extension.
 You do not need to reach out to NSERC or request this extension through Research Services.

 The one-year funded amount is equal to the one-year amount of your annual funding level.
 NSERC is contacting active Discovery Grant holders in order of the final funded year end-date: for example, those who are in their final funded year are being contacted now and over the next few weeks, followed by those who are in their second last funded year, and so on.
 If you are only in your first or second year of your Discovery Grant, it could be many months before NSERC contacts you.

 We expect that NSERC will confirm their process for notifying Research Services when someone accepts the extension and the confirmed amount later in the fall.

 6.1 Is the ONRamp space in the Banting building open?

 6.2 Is the Toronto Research Data Centre open?

-Yes.
-On July 15, 2020, Toronto RDC will begin a limited opening for researchers with approved projects in keeping with safety measures put in place including maintaining physical distancing and wearing a mask in RDC and Robarts Library.
+Yes. the, Toronto RDC is open for a limited number of researchers with approved projects in keeping with safety measures put in place including maintaining physical distancing and wearing a mask in RDC and Robarts Library.
 If there is capacity additional researchers will be prioritized according to their research needs.
 RDC is initially targeting student researchers with deadlines for graduation and researchers with revise and resubmit deadlines.
 All researchers interested in returning are welcome to submit a request.